amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ## The First Step: Finding Files

-Before Alice can do anything with any file in Python, she first needs to be able to refer Python to the location that file.
+Before Alice can manipulate files with Python, she needs to be able to direct Python to the locations of those files.

 ## Navigating filenames, file paths, and file systems